jborean93/winrm-cert-auth/README.md

 + [powershell 7+ - generate_certs_pwsh.ps1](./scripts/generate_certs_pwsh.ps1) -  PowerShell 7+ Windows/Linux/macOS
 + [python - generate_certs_python.py](./scripts/generate_certs_python.py) - Requires the `cryptography` Python package

-Once generate, Ansible requires the public cert and private key in the PEM format as separate files.
+Once generated, Ansible requires the public cert and private key in the PEM format as separate files.
 The private key cannot be encrypted due to a limitation in the underlying libraries that Ansible uses.

 If you are wanting to use certificate auth from a Windows client with PowerShell then Windows must have access to the private key.